Mendi23/codeMIPs/Results/README.md

 divided by `min(3, number of files that changed)` and the value of top5 divided by `min(5, number of files that changed)`

-So in our case that we have only 4 files, <br/>
-The number of files that changed is less than 5 and top5_files will contains all the files in the repo.<br/>
-In conclusion => `top_5/total` will always be 1.
+So **in our case** that we have only 4 files, the number of files that changed is less than 5 and top5_files will contains all the files in the repo.
+That's why `top_5/total` will always be 1 on heapdict.

 ## MIP Graph (created by VisualizeGraph.py)